julianchurchill/text-adventure/README.md

 - [BUG] From email from Alex Bailey "The text is sometime displayed in the wrong order.
 I can't remember which object, but the scene description told me there was an object present before it was mentioned how it got there.
 I can send a screenshot for this if I'm not being clear."
   * See email as he also included a screen shot.
+- [FEATURE] Tell the user when they have reached the end of the available content!
+Perhaps a popup saying look out for new content in the next update?
+- [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
+- [FEATURE] What's new dialog for first run of new version.
+- [FEATURE] Let user change the font size on an options screen
 - [FEATURE] Tell the user when they get a ruby - make it much more obvious.
 Atm just mentioned in text and counter in corner goes up.
   * Make counter and ruby graphic larger
   * Add sound effect or screen flash or dialog
-- [FEATURE] Tell the user when they have reached the end of the available content!
-Perhaps a popup saying look out for new content in the next update?
-- [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
-- [FEATURE] What's new dialog for first run of new version.
+  * Possibly remove the ruby idea entirely - what is the use of it?

 - [STORY] On examining the '8th' candlestick above the altar you realise it is different from the rest.
 You can use a rope with it to trigger trapdoor.
 Going below you are blocked by a ravenous wolf guarding a door, his collar and nameplate say 'Venom'.
 You must use an old leg bone from the graveyard to placate it.
 An exit is then accessible behind the wolf.
 - [STORY] Passing the wolf there is a complex of rooms, there are voices and locked doors.
 One room deep within has a brigand blocking your way.
 You can talk to the Brigand, yuo complement him on his hair and clothing, he opens up and admits he is just an actor, flattered by your compliments.
 He lets you pass.
 - [STORY] Once you pass the brigand you see a few more rooms one of which contains a locked voice-activated safe.
 You must find the 3 word code to unlock it.
 The words can be found in the surrounding rooms, on a piece of burnt paper, scrawled on the side of the safe and finally you must speak to an NPC.
   - To open the safe you must say the words in the correct order.
 They should all be nonsense words like bongle, doofap, tremedor, obviate, alucidit, banaroo, diddle, bendlebox, roobibus, diffdap.
 If you get the sequence wrong the safe says "What?
 I'm not letting you in, that was clearly nonsense.", "What are you, some sort of idiot?
 Stop babbling at me and leave me in peace.", "Who do you think you are?
 I'm smarter than you and I know you made that up!".
 On success "Phew, I've been waiting for someone to open this safe for ages, I'm gasping for some fresh air, I've been here for days." says a small imp perched on a tiny chair inside the safe.
   - Opening the safe reveals a Sapphire necklace which you can pick up.
 This also makes 'grumpy_oren_constantine' invisible and 'amiable_oren_constantine' visible.
-- [STORY] On the east side of town is the '' quarter.
+- [STORY] On the east side of town is the Nobels quarter.
 Oren Constantine's house is here, he sits on the porch waiting for news about his wife's necklace.
 Until you have the necklace you can say this:
   - "Hello Mr Constantine, I was wondering if you had any jobs an up and coming adventurer might be interested in." => "Well unless you've got my wife's necklace I have nothing for you, now get off my land before I release the hounds.
 Hrrmph." says Constantine as he pointedly turns his back on you.
   - Once you have necklace you can say this:
     - "Hello Mr Constantine - is this your wifes necklace?" => "Why yes good sir!
 Thank you, you have cured a great headache for me, at last I can have some peace!"